Bora Bora Facts

 Bora Bora Location, History, and Economy

 The magnificent location known simply as Bora Bora formed in a comparatively isolated location.
-More precisely, forms part of the Leeward Group, which represents a western part of the Society Islands.
+More precisely, it’s part of the Leeward Group, which represents a western part of the Society Islands.
 These continue to represent some of the loveliest spots on earth.

 This, in turn, also forms part of French Polynesia.
 Technically, it represents part of the geographic region collectively known as Oceania.
 In addition to its astonishing popularity as a tourist destination, the location also played an important role in relatively modern times.